-All of a sudden, several strange diseases are appearing in Africa for the first time and killing people in record numbers and not so many people seem to know why.
-There are so many reasons why but in this article, I will focus only on the pollution aspect.
+Several strange diseases are appearing in Africa for the first time and killing people in record numbers.
+However, not so many people appear to know why.

 Africa is polluted and the pollution mostly comes from the outside world.
 Western countries like the United States, the UK, Australia, Germany, etc. are busy turning Africa into a refuse dump.
 These western countries are busy turning Africa into an E-waste hell.

 They are coming again with ships but this time around not empty ships to pack slaves in.
 Rather, they are coming with ships full of hazardous waste materials to dump in Africa so as to poison us all dead.

 The International Organization for Standardization "ISO" has laid down several rules and regulations concerning E-waste and the proper ways of dealing with E-waste.
 These rules and regulations work great in western countries.
 However, when it comes to Africa, nobody seems to care.
 Giant manufacturing companies likes Apple Inc, Dell, IBM,Toshiba, Sony, Compaq, Microsoft corp, Hitachi, Lenovo, LG, etc. take great pride in the things they manufacture.
 These giant companies also take great pride in how well they care about the environment and how well they recycle the end products of the things they manufacture so as to help save the environment.